 Testosterone hormone replacement improves mood for the majority of men and women due to physiologically enhancing neurotransmitters dopamine (our reward and pleasure center), serotonin (our happy hormone), and GABA (or calming neurotransmitter).

-Mood can also be affected by many of the same factors that lower testosterone such as lack of exercise, poor diet, stress, and sometimes birth control* in women as a side effect.
-In addition, it can also raise cortisol, our stress hormone, that also needs cholesterol to be made, utilizes those resources and shunts them away from testosterone production.
+The mood can also be affected by many of the same factors that lower testosterone such as lack of exercise, poor diet, stress, and sometimes birth control in women as a side effect.
+In addition, it can also raise cortisol, our stress hormone, that also needs cholesterol to be made, utilizes those resources, and shunts them away from testosterone production.

 Healthy fats provide the building blocks of sex hormones; so also emphasize foods like fish (wild caught), olive oil, coconut oil, nuts, and avocado, all of which also help balance blood sugar, heart health, and more.

 More specifically, zinc is an important mineral to improving testosterone levels (though unsure of exact mechanism) and found in foods such as pumpkin seeds, and sesame seeds.

 Sleep is imperative to allow our body to synthesize new experiences and memories, as well as regenerate and renew.
 Our cortisol is highest in the morning (around 6-8 am) and declines throughout the day as melatonin, our body’s most potent endogenous antioxidant, begins to rise and eventually puts us to sleep.